aralroca/aralroca.com/posts/static-readme-regeneration.md

 <img src="/images/blog-images/action-tab.png" alt="GitHub Actions tab" class="center" />

-We're going to replace some things of the default yaml in order to:
+We're going to replace some things from the default yaml in order to:

 * Schedule a cron
 * Run the script *(`cargo run` instead of `cargo build && cargo test`)*